Theyashsawarkar/Robo-Avtar/README.md

 # 🛠️ Technologies Used

-This project was built using the following technologies:
+This project was built using the following technologies :

 - HTML 🌐
 - CSS 🎨